3DBAG/CityBuf/readme.md

  Currently not supported are CityJSON's geometry templates, appearance and extensions.
 However, these features will be added in the future.

 ## Geometry
-Given this `Solid` with 2 shells in the CityJSON encoding:
+Given this `Solid` with 2 shells in the CityJSON representation:
 ```
 boundaries: [
   [ [[0, 3, 2, 1, 22], [1, 2, 3, 4]], [[4, 5, 6, 7]], [[0, 1, 5, 4]], [[1, 2, 6, 5]] ],